135

 This is Our Story

 My Wind Phone began with my daughter, Emily.
 She entered the world with a gentle soul and a radiant spirit, and from the very beginning, she changed the way I see everything.
 After she passed in April of 2020, I searched for a way to stay close to her.
 To continue being her mother, to keep loving her out loud.
-That’s when I started My Wind Phones.
+That’s when I started My Wind Phone.

 Today, I help share and support Wind Phones across the world, and I believe Emily helps guide each message carried on the wind to the hearts it’s meant for.